 However, an increase in disease rates may reflect increasing disease diagnosis rates rather than an actual increase in disease incidence.

 The inclusion of children with less severe clinical presentations and the collection of a more significant number of biopsies per procedure could have played a role in increasing the rates of diagnosis of the disease.

 During this 20-year interval, the number of patients referred for upper gastrointestinal endoscopy due to gastrointestinal bleeding decreased from 34% to 5%, while the number of patients with abdominal pain increased from 23% to 43%.

 In addition, the rate of complete upper gastrointestinal endoscopy (in which biopsies of the esophagus, stomach, and duodenum were taken) increased from 18% in 1985 to 95% in 2005.

 Studies report positive results in more than 50% of endoscopies performed in children.
 Complication rates associated with these procedures are 1.3% for esophagogastroduodenoscopy and less than 1% for colonoscopy.

 However, these procedures are invasive as they require IV sedation or general anesthesia.

-Concerns about neurobehavioral disorders and abnormalities in brain function caused by environmental chemical exposure during early brain development have recently extended to anesthetics and sedatives, which are administered to millions of young children around the world.
+Concerns about neurobehavioral disorders and abnormalities in brain function caused by environmental chemical exposure during early brain development have recently extended to anesthetics and sedatives administered to millions of young children worldwide.

-They are also associated with significant anxiety for both the patient and the patient’s family.
+They are also associated with significant anxiety for both the patient and their family.